Court reporters are like unicorns.

 LinkedIn alone has over 2,000 scopists.
 Plus, there are multiple Facebook groups dedicated entirely to connecting reporters to scopists and proofreaders.

 There are also platforms like Stenovate.
-Not only can you find help on Stenovate, but we are make it easy to collaborate with amazing scopists and proofreaders through easy-to-use, built-in tools like secure file transferring, spelling lists, progress updates, and email notifications from your teammates.
+Not only can you find help on Stenovate, but we make it easy to collaborate with amazing scopists and proofreaders through easy-to-use, built-in tools like secure file transferring, spelling lists, progress updates, and email notifications from your teammates.

 Finding and working with scopists and/or proofreaders isn’t complicated if you know where to look and have the right system in place.